udaybhaskar578/ST-FleetManager/README.md

 - Allow multiple closest garages assignment to a garage
 - Only allow Admin to delete bus records
 - Create a Maintenance header entity to envolope all the maintenance requests done at a time
+- Making data tables responsive in the admin section

 **Assumptions:**